 Complaints & the ODA

-What do I do if I have a complaint about a service?Talk to your service provider.
+You should talk to your service provider.
 All ODA members should have effective and appropriate arrangements in place to deal with complaints and enquiries.
 Like any other business dating firms should be dealing direct with users who want help or who have a complaint.
-Your service will offer ways of contacting them online and, perhaps, by phone.
-You should raise issues with them in the first instance and we would expect these to be dealt with effectively and in a timely manner.
+Your dating service will offer ways of contacting them online and, perhaps, by phone.
+We would expect these to be dealt with effectively and in a timely manner.

 Yes – if we had to.
 No association can ignore behaviours that damage public trust, the reputation of the sector and the health of the market.
 If a member’s behaviour is a wide, serious risk to consumers and to the reputation of the sector we would have to suspend or end their membership.
 But, as set out above, we are working on the basis members have joined because of their commitment to their users and a healthy market.